shokwave/lesswrong-dilemma/README.md

 lesswrong-dilemma
 =================

 An Iterated Prisoner's Dilemma simulator and Tournament manager.

 TODO:
 Make a proper main.coffee.
-	- Botlist
+	- Population
 	- Analytics

-Make info a thing.
-Make some more bots.
+Make some more bots - TFT-Dn, TFT-DnC, CRD.